-Soil School 2017 is sponsored by West Multnomah Soil & Water Conservation District, Tualatin Soil and Water Conservation District, and OSU Extension.
+Soil School 2017 was sponsored by West Multnomah Soil & Water Conservation District, Tualatin Soil and Water Conservation District, and OSU Extension.

 Soil School is a day-long workshop that includes multiple sessions on a wide variety of topics – all having to do with soil.
 For the past four years, we’ve featured the entertaining and dynamic James Cassidy, an Oregon State University soil scientist who has a passion for soil!
 We schedule exciting and passionate experts to speak on a host of interesting and informative topics.

 Each year, the sessions may change slightly, as we try to stay relevant to the gardening, landscaping, farming community.

 Soil School is designed to educate and provide networking opportunities for attendees.
 Watch our website for information about Soil School in the first part of each year.
 Typically, Soil School is held in April.
 For more information about Soil School, contact Communications Coordinator Carolyn Myers Lindberg, email@example.com or 503.238.4775, ext.
 101.